Propherallodus briggsi

 Propherallodus briggsi is a species of clingfish native to the coasts of Japan.
 This species grows to a length of 3 cm SL.
-This species is the only known member of its genus, it was described by Masaru Shiogaki and Yoshie Dotsu in 1983 with a type locality of Meshima Island, Japan.
+This species is a member of the genus Propherallodus, as described by Masaru Shiogaki and Yoshie Dotsu in 1983 with a type locality of Meshima Island, Japan.
 Its specific name honours the American ichthyologist John "Jack" C. Briggs (1920–2018).